WiaanB/gophercises/README.md

 created a map to redirect short urls to proper links

 ## cyoa
-a choose your own adventure website
+a choose your own adventure website with some optional functions